n00b69/woa-betalm/guide/1-partition.md

 #### Backing up your partitions
 - In the Partition manager, right click on **laf_a** > **Manage Partition Data** and press **Read Data**.
 - Do the same thing for **boot_a**, **abl_a**, **aop_a**, **xbl_a**, **fsg**, **fsc**, **modemst1**, **modemst2** and **modem_a**
-- If you want to be on the safe side, you can also use [QFILHelper](https://github.com/Beliathal/QFILHelper) to back up every partition.
+- If you want to be on the safe side, you can also use [QFILHelper](https://github.com/Beliathal/QFILHelper) to additionally back up every partition.
 In this guide we only back up the most critical partitions.

 > [!Important]
 > Navigate to `C:\Users\YOURNAME\AppData\Roaming\Qualcomm\QFIL\COMPORT_#\` and rename the backed up partitions one by one as you back them up.
 Qfil does not name the backups, and if you don't rename them, it'll be impossible to figure out which files are which.
 You can restore them later with the **Load Image** function.